 The main shopping streets are known as “de Gouden Straatjes” (streets of gold).
 Filled with boutiques and specialty food stores, they’re a delight for browsers and shoppers.
 The most well-known streets for shopping in Haarlem are Grote Houtstraat, Barteljorisstraat, and Zijlstraat, but there are plenty of smaller streets like Schagchelstraat and Kleine Houtstraat where you can find a selection of great stores.

 Don’t miss Chocolaterie Pierre, a family-run chocolate shop with truffles and ice cream, or Olivia and Kate if you’re looking for clothing and accessories.
-Vintage Curators offers unique items and vintage clothes, and you can find teas from around the world at Tea My Dear.
+For unique teas from around the world, check out Tea My Dear.